pharo-open-documentation/pharo-wiki/General/Baselines.md

 		with: [ spec repository: 'github://DuneSt/MaterialDesignLite:v1.x.x/src']
 ```

-This snippet can also be personalized to load only a specific group of the dependency like this:
+This snippet can also be customized to load only a specific group of the dependency like this:

 ```Smalltalk
 	spec